Breakup of Yugoslavia

 In the 1980s, Kosovo Albanians started to demand that Serbian autonomous province Kosovo and Metohija be granted the status of a full constituent republic, starting with the 1981 protests.
 Ethnic tensions between Albanians and Kosovo Serbs remained high over the whole decade, which resulted in the growth of Serb opposition to the high autonomy of provinces and ineffective system of consensus at the federal level across Yugoslavia, which were seen as an obstacle for Serb interests.
 In 1987, Slobodan Milošević came to power in Serbia, and was met with opposition by party leaders of the western constituent republics of Slovenia and Croatia, who also advocated greater democratisation of the country in line with the Revolutions of 1989 in Eastern Europe.
 The League of Communists of Yugoslavia dissolved in January 1990 along federal lines.
 Republican communist organisations became the separate socialist parties.

 During 1990, the socialists (former communists) lost power to ethnic separatist parties in the first multi-party elections held across the country, except in Montenegro and in Serbia, where Milošević and his allies won.
 Nationalist rhetoric on all sides became increasingly heated.
 Between June 1991 and April 1992, four constituent republics declared independence while Montenegro and Serbia remained federated.
 Germany took the initiative and recognized the independence of Croatia and Slovenia, but the status of ethnic Serbs outside Serbia and Montenegro, and that of ethnic Croats outside Croatia, remained unsolved.
-After a string of inter-ethnic incidents, the Yugoslav Wars ensued, with the most severe conflicts being in Croatia, Bosnia and Herzegovina.
+After a string of inter-ethnic incidents, the Yugoslav Wars ensued, with the most severe conflicts being in Croatia and in Bosnia and Herzegovina.
 The wars left economic and political damage in the region that is still felt decades later.
 On 27 April 1992, the Federal Council of the Assembly of the SFRY, based on the decision of the Assembly of the Republic of Serbia and the Assembly of Montenegro, adopted the Constitution of the Federal Republic of Yugoslavia, which formally ended the breakup.